 DBACE funding awarded: £5,000

-The initial phase of Anthony’s 12-month programme of tailored business support will be defined in the next coming weeks.
+The initial phase of Anthony’s 12-month programme of tailored business support will focus on getting his venue ready for community use, raising finance, and marketing the offering to schools.

 A youth insight and content agency, which stands to connect with underrepresented Millennial and Gen-Z audiences.
 Its research department has an unmatched understanding of young consumers to consult major organisations on their creative campaigns.
 Over the past six years, strategies have been devised for the likes of the NHS, Channel 4 and the BBC on how to connect with similar demographics.
 As part of their social impact model, for every company they work with, they up skill a young person in film production.